Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 On a separate note, but just as crucial to the viewing experience, another area of consideration comes with choosing a wall mount vs TV stand to house your TV.

 The WXGA, which stands for ‘wide extended graphics array,’ has a resolution of 1280×800, while a full HDTV has a 1920×1080.
-The resolution simply calculates the number of pixels wide by the number of pixels tall.
+The resolution calculates the number of pixels wide by the number of tall pixels.

 If you’re looking into buying an HD TV, remember that Full HD and HD-ready TVs have different resolutions.
 Between the two, full HD is the superior option.

 The WXGA is a widescreen version of the XGA display, and it has an aspect ratio of 16:10.
 As a result, these differing specs have a difference in the resulting output and image quality.
 As you will notice, WXGA vs full HD TV has pretty much the same differences between HD and full HD TV because of the similar resolutions with WXGA and 720p.
 However, if you would like to go to a higher resolution., you can read our resource on 4K vs 1080p.

 An aspect ratio is just the proportion of the width of an image to its height.
 For example, 16:9 means that for every 16 inches of the screen’s width, there are 9 inches in height.
 Most TVs and content made for TVs comes in 16:9.
 The 16:9 is one of the most common aspect ratios, making it applicable for the average TV viewer.